Young modulus experiment

 Materials - OCR A-Level Physics

-• Use a long, thin wire (at least 2 m) clamped at one end with masses hung from the other end
+- Use a long, thin wire (at least 2 m) clamped at one end with a hanger and masses at the other.
+A long wire gives a larger extension for the same strain, cutting percentage uncertainty in $\Delta L$.

-• Use a reference wire alongside the test wire to compensate for thermal expansion
+- Use a reference wire alongside the test wire to cancel thermal expansion of the lab.
+Stop loading well before the elastic limit so the formula stays valid.

 Worked Example [4 marks]